romyaboudarham/M5StickCPlus2-Workshop/README.md

 *******************************************************************************
 ### Is this thing on?
-Copy the code below and paste it into a new Arduino sketch _OR_ download and open this example sketch: [HelloWorld.ino](/examples/HelloWorld/HelloWorld.ino)
+1. Copy the code below and paste it into a new, empty Arduino sketch _OR_ download and open this example sketch: [HelloWorld.ino](/examples/HelloWorld/HelloWorld.ino)

 ```cpp
 #include <M5StickCPlus2.h> // library